Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/04_CRUD_Controller.md

 ## Add the controller routes

-Add the route to the module manager file BandModule.php:
+Add the route to the module manager file GO/Modules/Bands/Module.php:

 ````````````````````````````````````````````````````````````````````````````````
 <?php